Guide to Mailing Lists @ Reed

 - To make the list Public (anyone can read archives and look up the list in LDAP) or Private (only list members can read the archives, and the list cannot be looked up in LDAP).

-- The name of the list--it is determined by the course title.
+You cannot change the name of the list--it is determined by the course title.

 Using Your Course Autolist